jnalon/fast-fourier-transform/c/README.md

 1. `my_complex.h` and `my_complex.c`: respectively, the header and implementation files for a very simple and small complex number library used to compute the FFT.

-2. `time_it.h` and `time_it.c`: respectively, the header and implementation files for functions used to measure the time spent in the computation of the FFT.
-There are two functions here: one using the `my_complex` library define in the files described above, and another using C native complex numbers.
+2. `test_it.h` and `test_it.c`: respectively, the header and implementation files for functions used to measure the time spent in the computation of the FFT.
+In this file, there are test functions using the `my_complex` library defined in the files described above, and functions using C native complex numbers with single and double precision.

 3. `fft.h` and `fft.c`: respectively, the header and implementation files for the functions computing the FFT using the small `my_complex` library.
 These files implements `direct_ft`, `recursive_fft`, `iterative_fft` and `recursive_nfft`.
 The first function computes the FFT for vectors of any length, the following two use Cooley-Tukey decomposition to compute for vectors of power of 2 length (that is, 2, 4, 8, 16, 32, 64, etc.), and the last one use Cooley-Tukey decomposition to compute for vectors with length a composite number.